19norayr2001/Basic/README.md

 # C++ Basics

-`Basics` is a cross platform C++ library based on `CMake`, where are implemented STL data structures, algorithms, etc. Library has unit tests for each module implemented using `gtest`
+`Basics` is a cross platform C++ library based on `CMake`, where are implemented STL data structures, algorithms, etc. Library has unit tests for each module implemented using `gtest`.

 ## Linear lists